agsb/f2u/docs/References.md

 *Impossible to use, this implementation uses far more memory than a Atmega8 have.*

-# 2. In amforth for AVR family, <http://amforth.sourceforge.net/>
+# 2. In amforth for AVR family, <https://github.com/lowfatcomputing/amforth-all/> <http://amforth.sourceforge.net/>

-(who, when, why) ?
+"AmForth is an interactive 16-bit Forth for Atmel ATmega microcontrollers.
+It does not need additional hard or software.
+It works completely on the controller (no cross-compiler)."
+"Amforth is influenced by (early versions of) avrforth"

+The interpreter code excerpt from version 5.2, 05/04/2013, Matthias Trute, Erich Wälde et alli.

-; the interpreter, XH:XL is Instruction pointer, ZH:ZL is program memory pointer, WH:WL is working register, Tmp1:Tmp0 is a scratch temporary
+; XH:XL is Instruction pointer,
+; ZH:ZL is program memory pointer,
+; WH:WL is working register,
+; Tmp1:Tmp0 is a scratch temporary

 ```asm

 DO_COLON: ; 8
       push XL
       push XH
       movw XL, WL
       adiw XL, 1

 DO_NEXT:  ; 12
       movw ZL, XL
       lsl ZL